Types of Wasps: Pictures and Identification

 picture of a scoliid wasp, common flower wasps

 Scoliid wasps, a primarily southern group, share physical characteristics such as colorful spots on the abdomen and/or eye color.
 Think of them as beneficial wasps because they hunt for beetle grubs in yard from pests such as the June Bug and Japanese Beetle to serve as food for their larvae.
-Learn about the most common species from coast to coast by pressing the Scoliid Wasps button.

 picture of a spider wasp catching a spider

-picture of a Tarantula hawk
+picture of a male Velvet ant

-figuratively blanket North America and the ten thousand or so native species guarantees that a handful of species fly around the yard and ground of most residential areas.
 For individuals not fluent in wasp identification, the large number of species makes it very difficult to identify any one specimen.
 Nonetheless, species identification of Ichneumon wasps can be very important because some of the species can be used to for pest control purposes.

-picture of a beewolf
+picture of a sand wasp

 picture of a cuckoo wasp, types of wasps